jiafulow/zedboard-guide/README.md

     - Make necessary changes to device tree settings found in subsystems/linux/configs/device-tree/
   - `cd images/linux`
   - `petalinux-package --boot --fsbl zynq_fsbl.elf --fpga system_wrapper.bit --uboot`
-    - Copy BOOT.BIN and image.ub to the SD card
+    - Copy BOOT.BIN and image.ub (roughly 11 MB) to the SD card.
+      - The SD card has to be formatted as FAT32.
-    - Boot the ZedBoard with the SD card (make sure the jumpers are set correctly)
+    - Boot the ZedBoard with the SD card (make sure the jumpers are set correctly).

 - PetaLinux netboot using TFTP
   - Use SD card for initial boot.
 Connect the ethernet cable.